NaakkaDev/wagtail-simple-gallery/README.md

 ### Use
 - Create a new collection in Wagtail CMS: **Settings -> Collections**.
 - Add or upload images to the collection.
-- Create a new page using the **Simple Gallery Index** template and select the new collection.
+- Create a new page using the **Gallery index** type and select the new collection.
 - You are done, preview or publish the page and you should see the gallery in action.